TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 Social media
 ============

+This tab is used to enrich social media snippets for the URL of the page It uses the cs_seo system extension.
+See the :ref:'SEO Core extension <cs_seo:for-editors>' manual for more information.

 .. _pages-properties-metadata:

 Metadata
 ========

-The fields that are available on the :guilabel:`Metadata` tab depends on how your site is configured.
+The fields that are available on this tab depend on how your site is configured.
 How the data is used by the frontend is driven by TypoScript, and again, depends on your site configuration.